andrewboring/laughing-umbrella/Project-Proposal.md

 ## Null Hypothesis
-These economic indicators do not provide sufficient correlation to predict future real estate market events.
+The economic indicators in this data set do not provide a prediction of future real estate market events.

 ## Data